gkbluestocking/frontend-nanodegree-arcade-game/README.md

 #Directions#

-Please use the arrow keys to start the game and to move your princess around.
+See my page at http://gkbluestocking.github.io/frontend-nanodegree-arcade-game and check out my pink princess.
+Use the arrow keys to start the game and to move her around.
 If you stumble on a ladybug, you have to start again.